KPFK’s ‘Blunt Post’ Tackles COVID-19, the Road Ahead

 “KPFK and Pacifica Network dare to discuss topics and go beneath the surface way beyond any other network and I am proud and humbled to be in the mix,” said Gerami.

-Program Director Kevin Fleming said KPFK is excited to “bring Vic and ‘The Blunt Post’ into the KPFK family.
+Program Director Kevin Fleming said KPFK is excited to “bring Vic and ‘The Blunt Post’ into the KPFK family.”

 “He brings the type of experience, skills, contacts and enthusiasm we need to attract the progressive community we seek,” said Fleming.

 Early in his media industry career, Gerami worked at Frontiers Magazine, LA Weekly and Voice Media Group.
 Gerami was twice selected as a finalist in the Los Angeles Press Club’s National Arts and Entertainment Journalism Awards “Columnist of the Year” category, most recently in 2019.
-His Q&A column “10 Questions with Vic” is internationally syndicated in the USA, Canada, Great Britain.
+His Q&A column “10 Questions with Vic” is internationally syndicated in the USA, Canada, and Great Britain.

 “I want KPFK listeners to start their weeks off every Monday morning by listening to an interview with some of the most exceptional, brilliant, and inspiring progressive leaders on the planet,” said Gerami.